Great River Bowl, Partners Pub Sold to Second Generation - NewsBreak

 Great River Bowl, Partners Pub Sold to Second Generation

 SARTELL -- The longtime owners of Great River Bowl and Partners Pub in Sartell have retired and sold the business.
-Lyle and Barb Mathiasen had...1390granitecitysports.com
+Lyle and Barb Mathiasen had...river967.com

 SARTELL -- The longtime owners of Great River Bowl and Partners Pub in Sartell have retired and sold the business.
-Lyle and Barb Mathiasen had...1390granitecitysports.com
+Lyle and Barb Mathiasen had...river967.com

 Comments / 0